DNXLabs/terraform-aws-organization/README.md

 [![Lint Status](https://github.com/DNXLabs/terraform-aws-organization/workflows/Lint/badge.svg)](https://github.com/DNXLabs/terraform-aws-organization/actions)
 [![LICENSE](https://img.shields.io/github/license/DNXLabs/terraform-aws-organization)](https://github.com/DNXLabs/terraform-aws-organization/blob/master/LICENSE)

 This Terraform module creates a simple AWS Organization.

 Deploy this module to your _master_ account.

 This module verifies if the AWS organization exists, if not, It creates.

-This module creates:
+The following resources will be created:
 - Identity and Access Management(IAM) policies for the organization

 ## Usage